How product managers should talk to customers

 It sets out a process to talk to customers.
 Yes, you heard me right a process!
 Customers are your most valuable resource, and the insights they can give you are invaluable, so why would you not put structure around how you work with them?

-The great news is that the Mom Test is also a really quick read at 134 A5 page, fast readers can probably get through it on a flight to Europe or a train to London.
+The great news is that the Mom Test is also a really quick read at 134 A5 pages, fast readers can probably get through it on a flight to Europe or a train to London.

 Product Focus Associate and Independent Consultant